 "You did a terrific job of getting the students to actively participate in your presentation.
 (This can be a difficult task with such a large number of students.)
 I wish all my guest speakers had the classroom skills that you have."

 Assistant Professor, Florida State University

 Criminal justice personnel are considered ‘professionals’ when they follow the standards and training protocols of the profession.
 In America, law enforcement continues to be one of the most challenging jobs, forever balancing the rights of the accused with the safety of the community.
 Consider that with over 800,000 law enforcers, sharing a 7 day work week, 24 hours a day there are surprisingly few incidents of police corruption and abuse.
 It is precisely because of training and standards that America has moved into the forefront of professional policing on a global scale.

 It has often been said that the “devil is in the details” and this saying may never be truer than when discussing a use of force encounter in court.
-Mr. Bedard's experience provides him the skills to dissect encounters and provide technical instruction in how to appropriately use force, weigh alternatives, evaluate stress action and reaction, all within a legal framework put in place through decades of positive and negative police and corrections field use.
+Dr. Bedard's experience enables him to dissect use f force encounters and provide technical instruction in how to appropriately use force, weigh alternatives, evaluate stress action and reaction, all within a legal framework put in place through decades of police and corrections field use.
 It is this technical understanding that both police officials and attorneys value when training, prosecuting, defending or bringing a civil action to the court.

 Contact Roy Bedard